openharmony/testfwk_xdevice/README.md

 ## Usage<a name="section2036431583"></a>
 -   **Build the xdevice test report template**

-  Since the repository does not allow uploading third-party open source files, the script build_deport_template.py needs to be used to automatically download the open source dependencies used in the report template and copy them to the xdevice source code path xdevice/_core/resource/template, and the directory structure of the copied file is as follows:
+  way 1:  Run the script build_deport_template.py will automatically download the open source dependencies used in the report template and copy them to the xdevice source code path xdevice/_core/resource/template, and the directory structure of the copied file is as follows:
   ```
   src/xdevice/_core/resource/template
   |--static